munificent/ui-as-code/in-progress/parameter-freedom.md

 Every set of features I've considered so far includes at least three changes to parameter lists:

-### Allow passing positional arguments after named arguments
+### Passing positional arguments after named arguments

 If a method takes a big function literal, collection, or other large nested expression as an argument, it's easiest to read when that's the last argument in